 The Right to Information Act 2009 (RTI Act) provides a right of access to government information unless, on balance, it is contrary to the public interest to release the information.

-Please note: if seeking access to the QCAT register of proceedings (list of cases) or record of proceedings (case files), please refer to the Accessing QCAT records and information fact sheet.
+You are allowed to request access to search, copy or inspect the QCAT register of proceedings (list of cases) or record of proceedings (case files).

-Our publication scheme describes and categorises information available from the Queensland Civil and Administrative Tribunal (QCAT).
+Our publication scheme describes and categorises information available from QCAT.
 It has been developed to give the community greater access to information as part of the response to the review of freedom of information laws.

 Information is grouped and accessible through seven classes: